Food Safety Program

 Food safety is important to each member of our community.
 The CDC estimates that 48 million Americans get sick each year from foodborne illnesses.

 Whatcom County permits about 1300 permanent food establishments.
 Managers and food workers are trained to handle food safety and must pass the Washington State food worker training test.
 All food establishments must comply with the Washington State Retail Food Code.

 The current Washington State Retail Food Code – Effective May 1, 2013.

 Click here for a copy of the current working document

 The Washington State Board of Health recently adopted changes to the Food Code based on the 2009 FDA Model Food Code.
-The new code will take effect May 1, 2013.
+The new code took effect May 1, 2013.

 2013 Spring Newsletter

 Summary Document of Changes to Food Code